The Fisher Center has hosted several distinguished Visiting Professors at Georgetown Lombardi Comprehensive Cancer Center. These include:

 Dr. Timothy Rebbeck is a Professor of Epidemiology at the Dana Farber Cancer Institute and the TH Chan School of Public Health at Harvard University.
 The title of his talk was, “BRCA1/2: A Paradigm for Precision Medicine,” presented in December 2015.

-Dr. Olufunmilayo I. Olopade is the Walter L. Palmer Distinguished Service Professor of Medicine & Human Genetics, Associate Dean for Global Health and Director, and Director for the Center for Clinical Cancer Genetics at the University of Chicago Medical Center.
+Dr. Olufunmilayo I. Olopade is the Walter L. Palmer Distinguished Service Professor of Medicine & Human Genetics, Associate Dean for Global Health, and the Director for the Center for Clinical Cancer Genetics at the University of Chicago Medical Center.
 In November 2013, she gave a dynamic presentation entitled, “Defining Pathways to Personalized Cancer Prevention.”

 Dr. Harold Frucht was the Program Director of the Muzzi Mirza Pancreatic Cancer Prevention and Genetics Program at the Pancreas Center at NY-Presbyterian Hospital/Columbia University Medical Center.
 He presented a talk entitled, “Pancreas Cancer: Genetics and Prevention” in October 2011.

-Dr. Stephen Gruber, who is now the Director of the Center for Precision Medicine at the City of Hope, gave a provocative presentation in December 2010 entitled, “The Expanding Horizon of Genetic Testing for Colorectal Cancer.”
+Dr. Stephen Gruber, the Vice President of the City of Hope National Medical Center and the Director of the Center for Precision Medicine at the City of Hope, gave a provocative presentation in December 2010 entitled, “The Expanding Horizon of Genetic Testing for Colorectal Cancer.”

-Dr. Andrew Freedman, Chief, Clinical and Translational Epidemiology Branch at NCI gave a talk in September 2009 entitled, “Advancing Personalized Cancer Therapies: The Critical Role of Genomic Pharmacoepidemiology.”
+Dr. Andrew Freedman, the Chief of the Clinical and Translational Epidemiology Branch at NCI, gave a talk in September 2009 entitled, “Advancing Personalized Cancer Therapies: The Critical Role of Genomic Pharmacoepidemiology.”
 Dr. Freedman’s Professorship was co-sponsored by the Division of Health Outcomes (Cancer Control, Lombardi Comprehensive Cancer Center).